bokkypoobah/PrivatixCrowdsaleContractAudit/audit/code-review/Sale.md

      * @dev calculate amount
-     * @return token amount that we should send to our dear investor */ function calcAmount(uint256 _value) internal returns (uint256) {
+     * @return token amount that we should send to our dear investor */
+    // BK NOTE - Only for testing this function:
+    // BK NOTE - * can be marked as constant
+    // BK NOTE - * can be marked as public
+    // BK NOTE - * rename to `calcAmountAt(...)`, add `uint256 at`, replace `now` below with `at`, and when calling, call as
+    // BK NOTE -   `calcAmountAt(msg.value, block.timestamp)`, then can test the time parameter
+    function calcAmount(uint256 _value) internal returns (uint256) {
+        // BK Ok
         uint rate;

+        // BK Next block Ok
         if(startTime + 2 days >= now) {
             rate = 140;
         } else if(startTime + 7 days >= now) {